I was asked the other day if having a high-protein diet can cause kidney damage or even kidney stones.

 However, a detailed review of 74 short-term studies on protein’s effects on the kidneys concluded that there is no reason to restrict protein intake in healthy people.3

-SUMMARY: Based on the short-term studies, if you are a healthy person and don’t have kidney disease, then you can enjoy a higher protein diet.
+SUMMARY: Based on short-term studies, if you are a healthy person and don’t have kidney disease, then you can enjoy a higher-protein diet.

 Additionally, there’s more to this situation and I want to share some personal stories with you in a minute.

 Including myself eating a very high protein diet and multiple people in my life having kidney damage and two people that actually died from kidney failure.

 Does A High Protein Diet Cause Kidney Stones

 The answer is yes based on clinical studies stating that diets heavy on foods that are high in protein, especially if combined with low carbohydrates, can increase the risk of kidney stones and reduce the body’s ability to absorb calcium after just six weeks.6

 I’ll be doing a more detailed article in the near future about kidney stones, what causes them, and how to prevent them from happening.